 How Are Natural Pearls Born?

 The life of a natural pearl, one born in the ocean seas, begins when an intruder invades the oyster’s shell.
 In many cases, this is simply a grain of salt.
-However, it can also be food floating in the way or some other contaminant.
-Once it slips inside the mollusk’s shell, it feels the need to protect itself from the irritant.
+However, the irritant can also be a sand or dust particle.
+Once it slips inside the mollusk’s shell, the animal feels the need to protect itself from the irritant.

-That’s when the oyster goes into defense mode.
-It begins to cover the object with layers of secretion known as nacre.
-Multiple layers of nacre are formed, referred to as Mother of Pearl, to continue coating the irritant.
+At this point, the oyster goes into defense mode.
+It begins to cover the object with layers of a secretion known as nacre.
+Multiple layers of nacre are formed, also known as Mother of Pearl, which continue to coat the irritant.
 In time, a natural pearl is born.

-Pearl divers must go deep into the ocean’s waters to retrieve oysters, hoping they all contain pearls.
+Pearl divers must go deep into the ocean’s waters to retrieve oysters, hoping to find a beautiful gem.
 Not only is this dangerous, but it is the main reason most experts believe very few natural pearls still exist in the sea.
-That’s why the culturing process is so important to make pearls to meet market demands.
+That’s why cultivating pearls the safe way is important in order to meet market demands.

 How Are Cultured Pearls Born?